 The Voutchkova Group

 This year Dr. Nan An and Dr. Matt Finn graduated with their PhDs from our group.
 Diana Ainembabazi received the American Chemical Society Pharmaceutical Roundtable grant to present her work at the 22nd Annual Green Chemistry and Engineering Conference in Portland, Oregon.
-Meanwhile, we continue our work on developing transfer hydrogenation reactions of CO2 with glycerol (See the latest ASAP paper.)
+Meanwhile, we continue our work on developing transfer hydrogenation reactions of CO2 with glycerol.

 Dr. Martín Zysmilich